-SVCFT and Skagit Valley College recognize that (a) providing consistent and predictable scheduling is an important factor in delivering high quality teaching, (b) attracting and retaining high quality adjunct faculty is critical to our students’ success, and (c) increasing job security for adjunct faculty improves our quality of instruction.
-We therefore formally recognize the crucial, necessary role that adjunct faculty fulfill at the College.
-As one strategy to achieve these interests, multi-quarter contracts shall be offered to adjunct faculty in programs with stable class schedules and enrollments.
+SVCFT and Skagit Valley College recognize that (a) providing consistent and predictable scheduling is an important factor in delivering high quality teaching, (b) attracting and retaining high quality associate faculty is critical to our students’ success, and (c) increasing job security for associate faculty improves our quality of instruction.
+We therefore formally recognize the crucial, necessary role that associate faculty fulfill at the College.
+As one strategy to achieve these interests, multi-quarter contracts shall be offered to associate faculty in programs with stable class schedules and enrollments.
 Multi-quarter contracts are on an academic year basis and shall consist of employment up to three consecutive quarters and can be any number of FCUs per quarter.
-The appropriate administrator is responsible for assigning adjunct faculty and will consider the following in no particular order: needs of the department, seniority, qualifications, evaluations, availability, and moonlight requests.
+The appropriate administrator is responsible for assigning associate faculty and will consider the following in no particular order: needs of the department, seniority, qualifications, evaluations, availability, and moonlight requests.
+However, priority will be given to associate faculty on Step C.

 Reassignment of courses for faculty on multi-quarter contracts may occur based on cancellation of courses, low enrollments, or program changes, but the total number of IUs will not change, nor will the contract be terminated without just cause.

-It is understood that by offering multi-quarter contracts to an adjunct faculty, there is no guarantee that future multi-quarter contracts will be offered to that individual.
+It is understood that by offering multi-quarter contracts to an associate faculty, there is no guarantee that future multi-quarter contracts will be offered to that individual.

 Skagit Valley College is committed to offering as many multi-quarter contracts as it can, whenever possible.
 The Office of the Vice President for Instruction shall collect data on the number of multi-quarter contracts offered each year, and a representative from SVCFT and the Vice President for Instruction will meet to confer annually no later than the second Tuesday of May to determine the number of multi-quarter contracts to be offered for the next academic year.